 A number of methods exist for people to roast coffee beans at home, and this practice is by no means new.
 Until the early 1900s, the idea of getting roasted beans from coffee suppliers wouldn’t have been particularly common.
 Instead most people bought green beans and roasted at home, but smart coffee dealers saw a market for providing this service.
 Now many people in the world buy their beans pre-roasted, and often pre-ground.
 However, home roasting is definitely coming back as an option for coffee lovers.

 People can roast coffee in a number of ways that include oven roasting, stovetop cooking, or machine roasting.
 The oven roasting method often works best when people have a convection oven.
-Circulating air around the beans helps to insure that they are roasted evenly and completely.
+Circulating air around the beans helps to ensure that they are roasted evenly and completely.
 However some people do use a simple gas oven.
 One proviso is that there needs to be a good working oven fan or vent in order to get rid of the smoke and steam that begins to rise from coffee beans cooked at high temperatures; the smell can be pretty overwhelming at first, too, though some people like it.

 An additional recommendation for oven roasting is to buy flat pans that have multiple, small perforations in them.
 This allows for air to move through the pans during the roasting process.
 After roasting is finished, two perforated bowls like colanders can be used to quickly cool the coffee.
 Roast coffee will continue cooking when removed from the oven unless it is cooled.